devp2mc/repo1/README.md

 - **johalg11:** 400467941

 ## Documentation of AI Usage:
-The AI helped in providing an efficient way to remove newline characters from user input using `strcspn()` and splitting the command into arguments using `strtok()`.
+The AI helped in providing an efficient way to remove newline characters from user input using `strcspn()` and splitting the command into arguments using `strtok()` and `token()`.
 However, we implemented the code ourselves.
 We also used AI to help understand how background execution could work in our shell.
 Knowing that adding `&` would run the command in the background allowed us to create a conditional statement to check for and remove the `&` character.

 ## Contributions: